olewsaa/amateur-radio/README.md

 ### NanoVNA software
 The directory NanoVNA contain Python script to plot Z and SWR from a .s1p file.
-The nanovna-saver if a nice piece of software, but the plotting is not it's stongest side.
+The nanovna-saver is a nice piece of software, but the plotting is not it's stongest side.
+However, a Python script for a Smith diagram is pending.

 ### Pat for Raspberry Pi
 The directory pat contain files and instructions for installing and using pat